Making Change with Government

 The Early Intervention Transformation Programme (EITP) focused on transforming how children’s services are designed, planned and implemented, to improve outcomes, especially for the most disadvantaged.

 It brought together resources from across Northern Ireland government departments, with support from Atlantic, to implement 18 projects seeking to improve outcomes for children for years to come.
+Find out more about the programme here.

 Atlantic’s Children and Young People’s funding programme had been supporting prevention and early intervention projects in Northern Ireland for 15 years.
 The partnership with government was an opportunity to apply this approach in publicly funded services with potential benefits for all children and families.